 Each of My Core Values has a subtitle that describes a litmus test by which I can determine success or failure in that area of life.
 For this one, it is:

-Be vocationally and skillfully equipped to do so.
-Have a compassionate heart towards my family.
+Be vocationally and skillfully equipped to do so, while cultivating a compassionate heart towards my family.

 The second is even more important though.
 Skills can be learned and researched in the moment to a significant degree, but the will to serve must pre-exist.
 So, I hope to continue attending family events, affirming family ties, and thinking warmly of the people that make up my extended family.